lilia-simeonova/thelillysblog/_posts/2016-06-22-scope-management-plan.markdown

 In the end, you should have a tree like the one below - with different levels of division.

 This kind of view helps us to understand better the structure of our project and to deliver greater results.
-Of course creating a hierarchical list is also an option.You can find templates for both in the following files:
+Of course creating a hierarchical list is also an option.

-Work Breakdown Structure - Template

 <img src="{{ site.baseurl }}/images/wbs2.jpg">

-If you go on the path of creating WBS you will need also a WBS Dictionary where you need to give a little more details on the work packages: WBS Dictionary - Template
+If you go on the path of creating WBS you will need also a WBS Dictionary where you need to give a little more details on the work packages.

 ## Scope Baseline